 Now you have the tips, lets get straight into the recipe.

 The key to getting crispy hash browns is all in the preparation stage.
 By heating the oil and then turning it down you ensure that the outside is seared.
 Our recipe will make 2-3 delicious McDonald’s hash browns; however, you can easily make more.
-The recipe is adaptable so if you want to make double the amount, simply double the ingredients.
+Our copycat McDonald’s recipes are adaptable so if you want to make double the amount, simply double the ingredients.
 It is also possible to freeze them after cooking and reheat them at a later date.